jeugenio103/Project-3/README.md

 Misc: includes lofi, thai-pop, trip-hop<br><br>

 We can see that hip hop and r&b overlaps both groups and most likely plays a role in what is marketable to the Spotify users and audience.
 However, 88rising having more uncommon genres incorporated within their artists sets them apart and are memorable for their listeners.

+## Music-Analysis
+For the music analysis we wanted to see how song elements could affect track popularity.
+So we created a radar chart for the top 3 most popular mainstream artists and top 3 most popular 88Rising artists so we could see if there’s a trend amongst their music style or songs.The three factors we looked at besides popularity are danceability, energy, and valence.
+Danceability refers to how suitable a track is for dancing.
+Energy refers to the overall intensity and activity of the song.
+And valence refers to how positive a song is where more positive themes (happy) have a higher valence score and more sad themes have a lower valence score.<br><br>

+We discovered that all 6 artists have above average energy and danceability for their songs while also having average to below average valence (besides Ed Sheeran).
+But a lot of his recent songs have been trending down on valence as seen in his most recent album called Divide.
+This trend can also be seen in how a lot of recent viral hits like “Slow Dancing in the Dark” by Joji and “Anti-Hero” by Taylor Swift have a prominent beat (contributing to having a higher danceability and energy score) but generally have sad overtones (contributing to an average to below average valence score).
+This can be extended to predicting future hits by conducting an audio analysis on the track and seeing how they stack up compared to more popular artists’ songs.

 ## Resources